 From Buckingham Palace, the IOC officials moved on to the Royal Opera House in Covent Garden for the opening ceremony of the 124th IOC Session.
-The official opening ceremony for the London Olympic Games will take place on July 27; most senior British Royals, and quite a few foreign ones, are expected to attend.Filed under British Royals
+The official opening ceremony for the London Olympic Games will take place on July 27; most senior British Royals, and quite a few foreign ones, are expected to attend.Filed under The United Kingdom

-Tagged Albert II of Monaco, Crown Prince Frederik, Elizabeth II, Grand Duke Henri, International Olympic Committee, King Willem-Alexander, London 2012, Olympic Games, Princess Alexandra Lady Ogilvy, Princess Charlène, The Duchess of Gloucester, The Duke of Edinburgh, The Duke of Gloucester, The Princess Royal.
+Tagged Albert II of Monaco, Crown Prince Frederik of Denmark, Elizabeth II of the United Kingdom, Grand Duke Henri of Luxembourg, International Olympic Committee, King Willem-Alexander of The Netherlands, London 2012, Olympic Games, Princess Alexandra Lady Ogilvy, Princess Charlène of Monaco, The Duchess of Gloucester, The Duke of Edinburgh, The Duke of Gloucester, The Princess Royal.